gregdaynes/gregdaynes.github.io/_posts/2024-12-01-advent-of-code-day-01.md

 - _Steep Cliff_; the puzzles are a wall of text that I find intimidating.
 - _Imposter Syndrome_; I'm not good enough to do it good so I shouldn't do it at all.
 - _Learning languages_; I tend to want to pick up a new language, but get distracted by learning it instead of applying as I'm going.
-- But it's mostly work and freetime.
+- But it's mostly work and free time.

 This year is different.
 It overlaps with funemployment!
 Which means I don't have much preventing me from bashing out some terrible solutions.

 As solutions to the above:

 - I am going to do it in NodeJS, removing the language distraction.
-- Wall of text; behavioral changes are hard, reading comprehension on meandering text is a struggle.
+- Wall of text; behavioural changes are hard, reading comprehension on meandering text is a struggle.
 Perhaps a symptom of an undiagnosed attention problem.
   Instead of trying to find problem solving algorithms; start with solving the problem.
 Make it better.
-Maybe an algorithm will emerge, this is practice and shoud be fun.
+Maybe an algorithm will emerge, this is practice and should be fun.
 So have at it!

 ### Solving Day 1